polkadot-js/docs/docs/substrate/errors.md

 ### NotOwner
 - **interface**: `api.errors.multisig.NotOwner.is`
-- **summary**:    Only the account that originally created the multisig is able to cancel it.
+- **summary**:    Only the account that originally created the multisig is able to cancel it or update  its deposits.

 ### SenderInSignatories
 - **interface**: `api.errors.multisig.SenderInSignatories.is`